waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 Type: bool

 Allow to create FreeIPA user using details specified in invitation if user does not exist yet.

-#### INVITATION_DISABLE_MULTIPLE_ROLES

-Type: bool

-Do not allow user to grant multiple roles in the same project or organization using invitation.

 #### INVITATION_LIFETIME